An aperiodic set of 11 Wang tiles: From to Tn,Tn+1,Tn+2 to Tn+1,Tn+2,Tn+3

 \begin{itemize} \item $T_n$ for $n$ even and $n$ odd are essentially similar.
-This means it is sufficient to prove that $T_{n+3} = T_{n+1}\circ T_n \circ T_{n+1}$ for $n$ even, and the result for $n$ odd follows. \item Apply the following transformation to $T_n$: Change input and output, and reverse the edges: reverse the direction and mirror (reverse) the words, and exchange the symbols $0$ and $1$.
+This means it is sufficient to prove the result for $n$ even. \item Apply the following transformations to $T_n$: exchange input and output, reverse the direction of the edge, reverse (i.e., take the mirror) the words, and exchange symbols $0$ and $1$.
 Then we obtain $T_n$ again (for $n$ even, with $\beta$ playing the role of $\epsilon$, $\delta$ the role of $\gamma$, and $\alpha$ and $\omega$ their own role).
-This internal symmetry will be used a lot in the proofs. \item All transitions are symmetric and easy to understand, except the self-symmetric tiles $\omega$ and $\mathbb{O}$.
-These transitions actually cannot occur in the tiling of the plane, but a transition of shape $\omega$ or $\mathbb{O}$ large enough can appear in a finite strip large enough.
-It means it is not possible to do the proof without speaking about these transitions, even if they cannot appear in a tiling of the plane. \end{itemize}
+This internal symmetry will be used heavily in the proofs. \item All transitions are symmetric and easy to understand, except the self-symmetric tiles $\omega$ and $\mathbb{O}$.
+These transitions actually cannot occur in the tiling of the plane, but a transition of shape $\omega$ or $\mathbb{O}$ large enough can appear in a large enough finite strip.
+Therefore, it is not possible to accomplish the proof without speaking about these transitions, even though they cannot appear in a tiling of the plane. \end{itemize}

 We now proceed to prove the result.
-As said before, we now suppose that $n$ is even, and we will look at the sequence of transducers $T_{n+1} \circ T_n \circ T_{n+1}$.
+As said before, we suppose that $n$ is even, and we will look at the sequence of transducers $T_{n+1} \circ T_n \circ T_{n+1}$.

+Note that the output of $T_n$ consists essentially of long sequences of the symbol $1$, and a few occurrences of $100$ and $000$ interspersed.
+We call these two words ``markers''.
+Because the output of $T_n$ should be fed to $T_{n+1}$, the distance between the markers that $T_n$ produces should be within what $T_{n+1}$ can read.